zichzhang/Chrome-Extension-MCQ-Selector/README.md

 Users of the MAJIQ Wheel can:

-* Select the format of options (either numeric or alphabetic).
+* Select the format of options (either numeric, alphabetic or you choose your options).
-* Select which options to choose between (from first to eighth).
+* Select which options to choose between (for numeric and alphabetic only).

 Here are some possible use-cases of the MAJIQ Wheel: choosing between MCQ answers, randomizing the player order when playing a board game with friends, ...